 In most modules teaching consists of one lecture and one seminar per week.
 Seminars are practically based and are usually run as workshops where students have an opportunity to practice the material covered in the lecture.
 All modules are fully supported by the university’s VLE and students may also make an appointment with module tutors and personal tutors at any mutually convenient time.

-Coursework is generally of a very practical nature to reflect the nature of the skills and techniques required by a professional accountant.
-Assessment for ACCA-accredited modules in year three includes a 3-hour closed-book examination in order to satisfy exemption requirements.
+Coursework is generally of a very practical nature to reflect the skills and techniques required by a professional accountant.
+Assessment for professionally accredited modules includes closed book examinations in order to satisfy exemption requirements.

 Employability & Careers

-There is a considerable demand from UK employers for accounting graduates and past experience suggests that a significant proportion of graduates will obtain graduate training places in 'the big four’, finance sections of businesses, high street practices and the public sector.
+There is a considerable demand from UK employers for accounting graduates and past experience suggests that a significant proportion of graduates will obtain graduate training places in 'the big four' (Deloitte, PwC, EY, KPMG), finance sections of businesses, high street practices and the public sector.

-The course is fully accredited by the main UK accounting bodies and you will be able to obtain maximum exemptions from the ACCA and ICAEW examinations and substantial exemptions from the CIMA examinations.
+Many modules on the course are accredited by the main accounting bodies and you will be able to obtain exemptions from the ACCA, ICAEW and CIMA examinations.
 This is therefore a demanding course, which combines academic content with the development of the knowledge and skills required to pass the accounting bodies' final examinations.

 Entry Requirements & How to Apply